 Many hermit crabs struggle with adaptation to life as a pet.
-Review this safe hermit crab foods list and provide a tasty, varied diet.
-This will improve their quality of life no end.
+Review this safe hermit crab foods list and provide a tasty, varied diet because this will improve their quality of life.

 Contents of an Aquarium

-As we mentioned previously, wild hermit crabs will sustain themselves on anything they find in their environment.
-This survival instinct is retained in captivity.
-Do not be surprised or alarmed if your hermit crabs eat wood, moss, algae, or corals in a tank.
+As mentioned, wild hermit crabs sustain themselves on anything they find in their environment, and this survival instinct is retained in captivity.
+So, don’t be surprised or alarmed if your hermit crabs eat wood, moss, algae, or corals in a tank.

-This is the reason why many people adopt marine hermit crabs.
-They act as janitors in a fish tank, preventing unsightly algae from overflowing.
-Land hermit crabs will also nibble on organic elements of their habitat.
+Marine hermit crabs act as janitors in a fish tank, preventing unsightly algae from overflowing.
+Land hermit crabs will also nibble on organic matter in their tank.

-Ensure that any wood you use in a habitat is sage for hermit crabs to consume.
-Regularly spot clean an aquarium, too.
-If hermit crabs get into the habit of eating their environment, they may consume deadly mold growths.
+Ensure that any wood you use in a habitat is safe for hermit crabs to consume, and regularly spot clean an aquarium so that they don’t consume mold growths.

-The habitat of your hermit crab will likely become its very own ecosystem.
 Many different insects will make a home within the aquarium.
-While these will need to be purged by cleaning every couple of months, they serve a purpose in the meantime.
+While these will need to be purged by cleaning every couple of months, they serve their purpose in the interim.

-Hermit crabs are not natural hunters, but they will eat insects found in their habitat.
-This can be a great way for hermit crabs to supplement their diet.
-Captive crabs should not sustain themselves on insects alone, but they are an appealing side dish.
+Hermit crabs aren’t natural hunters, but they’ll eat insects in their habitat.
+However, captive hermit crabs should not sustain themselves on insects alone, but they are an appealing side dish.

-If you keep aquatic hermit crabs, there is every chance they will share a tank with fish.
-In such an instance, you’ll find that your hermit crabs help themselves to leftover fish flakes.
-This is fine, provided the food is offered in moderation.
+If you keep aquatic hermit crabs, there’s every chance they’ll share a tank with fish.
+If so, you’ll find that hermit crabs help themselves to leftover fish flakes.

-Cuttlebone is the skeleton of the cuttlefish, a cephalopod that resembles a squid.
+Cuttlebone is the cuttlefish’s skeleton, a cephalopod resembling a squid.
 This skeleton is packed with calcium, making it ideal for hermit crabs.
-Unlike most foods, you can also provide cuttlebone constantly.
-Hermit crabs are unlikely to tire of this ingredient.
+Unlike most foods, you can also provide cuttlebone constantly, as hermit crabs are unlikely to tire of this ingredient.

 Fresh Fruit and Vegetables

 Fruit and vegetables are essential to the diet of hermit crabs.
-Whenever you head to the supermarket, stock up on fresh, organic produce.
-The sweeter the better, as far as hermit crabs are concerned.
+Whenever you head to the supermarket, get fresh, organic produce.
+The sweeter the food the better, as far as hermit crabs are concerned.
 Strawberries, grapes, bananas, and peppers are all firm favorites.

-You can offer leafy greens to hermit crabs, too.
-These are usually packed with calcium, so they’re a great addition to the diet.
+You can offer leafy greens, too.
+These are usually rich in calcium, so they’re a good addition to the diet.
 They lack any distinct scent, which means that hermit crabs may initially reject these foods.

 Meat and Fish

-This does not mean that hermit crabs are best served raw meat or fish.
-Always pick up the highest-quality products that you can.
-Check it has not been treated with any potentially harmful preservatives.
-Cook the meat thoroughly, allowing it to cool before serving.
+This doesn’t mean that hermit crabs should be served raw meat or fish.
+Always get the highest-quality meats, and cook the meat thoroughly, allowing it to cool before serving.

-Hermit crabs have small bodies and appetites, so they will not need an entire steak.
-Be mindful of this, as meat can spoil and create bacteria in a habitat.
-Cut meat into small, bite-sized chunks and serve it sparingly.
+Hermit crabs have small bodies and appetites, so they won’t need an entire steak.
+Cut any meat into small, bite-sized chunks and serve it sparingly.

-Go easy on the milk if offering oatmeal to hermit crabs, though.
-Lactose is often disagreeable to these animals.
+Go easy on the milk if offering oatmeal to hermit crabs because lactose is often difficult for them to digest.
 If you use oat-based milk for moisture, so much the better.

 Be mindful of how you cook eggs.
-Do not add anything that would appeal to the human palate, such as salt or pepper.
-The eggs themselves are more than enough to satisfy your hermit crabs.
+Don’t add anything that would appeal to the human palate, such as salt or pepper; eggs are more than enough to satisfy hermit crabs.

-Hermit crabs will also benefit from consuming eggshells.
-Grind these shells up into small pieces and mix them with scrambled eggs.
-This will provide a further source of calcium.
+Also, hermit crabs will benefit from consuming eggshells.
+Grind these shells into small pieces and mix them with scrambled eggs for additional calcium.

-Hermit crabs love seeds and nuts.
-Happily, these foods are also beneficial due to their high protein content.
-Hermit crabs also do not need to worry about the fat in nuts.
-This can benefit your pets, especially ahead of a molt.
+These foods are beneficial to hermit crabs due to their high protein content.
+Hermit crabs also don’t need to worry about the fat in nuts, which can benefit them, especially ahead of a molt.

-Crush nuts into a fine powder, or chop them small and serve in a bowl.
-Remember that hermit crabs do not have teeth, and nuts are tough.
-Any serving too large is a choking hazard.
-You could also popcorn to your hermit crabs.
-They will love you for it.
+Crush the nuts into a fine powder or chop them into small pieces and serve in a bowl.
+Remember that hermit crabs do not have teeth, so any serving that’s too large is a choking hazard.

-The following are believed to be among the favorite nuts and seeds enjoyed by hermit crabs:
+The following are among the favorite nuts and seeds enjoyed by hermit crabs:

 - Brazil nuts